Patient Rights & Responsibilities

 - Accept consequences for the outcomes if you do not follow the care, treatment and service plan.

-- Follow the hospital’s rules and regulation.
+- Follow the hospital’s rules and regulations.

 - Respect the property, privacy, dignity, and confidentiality of patients and others in the hospital.